Noise-Guided Transport for Imitation Learning: Experiments

-Overall, \textsc{Figures}~\ref{fig:agg} and \ref{fig:main} shows that NGT achieves expert performance across the board and outperforms the baselines.
+\textbf{Interpretation of the observed results:} Overall, \textsc{Figure}~\ref{fig:main} shows that NGT achieves expert performance across the board and outperforms the baselines.
 DiffAIL shows strong performance on \texttt{Humanoid-v4}, seemingly leveraging the high representational power of its diffusion model.
 Yet, it struggles in most of the others.
-Deeper per-environment tuning might make DiffAIL perform better, but we did not carry out per-task tuning for any method. \textsc{Figure}~\ref{fig:grid} shows that NGT exhibits consistent and stable scaling---even in the state-state setting.
+Deeper per-environment tuning might make DiffAIL perform better, but we did not carry out per-task tuning for any method. \textsc{Figure}~\ref{fig:grid} shows that NGT exhibits consistent and stable scaling ---even in the state-state setting.
 The figures also show that optimizing an $\operatorname{EMD}$ is not the whole story, or at least that it is not easy to estimate an $\operatorname{EMD}$ properly, judging by the difference in results between NGT and WGAN.
 Unlike binary classification—which may become trivial early in training and require strong regularization like gradient penalization ---the $m$-dimensional prior prediction task scales more gracefully with model capacity.
 The histogram loss $\ell_{\operatorname{HLG}}$ has the ability to apply $\sigma$-controlled label smoothing.
 In particular, since the pairing loss appears \emph{twice} in the reward loss, we have the option to use different $\sigma$'s on each side.
 To emulate the typical JS-GAN trick of smoothing only the expert-side labels, we can use a higher $\sigma$ value in the expert-side expectation of $L(\xi)$.
-Furthermore, we support the design choices made in NGT through a series of \textbf{ablation studies} presented in \textsc{Appendix}~\ref{ablations}, and extend our analysis to \textbf{extra environments} in \textsc{Appendix}~\ref{extraenvs}.
+Furthermore, we support the design choices made in NGT through a series of \textbf{ablation studies} presented in \textsc{Appendix}~\ref{ablations}, and extend our analysis to \textbf{extra environments} in \textsc{Appendix}~\ref{extraenvs}. \textsc{Figure}~\ref{fig:10seeds} illustrates NGT's performance over 10 seeds, highlighting a tight variance across runs.
+Finally, we report a comparison of baseline \textbf{speeds} in \textsc{Appendix}~\ref{speed}.